 - Early Installment Weirdness: The first two albums had a more bluegrass-inflected style courtesy of Bernie Leadon rather than the Arena Rock sound they developed later.

 - Ensemble Cast: Straight and averted - they began with the concept of splitting everything (almost) equally, but by the end it was obvious that Glenn Frey and Don Henley dominated the songwriting and singing, not to mention decision making.
 One of Glenn's conditions for the band's reunion in 1994 was that he and Henley should make more money, as he saw the band not as 'the musketeers' but as a sports team where all the players are important but some are more important than others.
 That caused a lot of tension with Don Felder and ultimately led to the latter's firing from the group.

 - Follow the Leader: The list of soft-rock and even country bands who employ heavily layered harmonies is miles long.
 The band's harmonies were largely influenced by The Beach Boys and The Byrds, naturally.

-- Funny Afro: Don Henley sported one in The Seventies.
+- Funny Afro: Don Henley sported one in The '70s.

-- Greatest Hits Album: Their first, released in 1976 and covering their pre-Hotel California output, is the third-best-selling album of all time.
+- Greatest Hits Album: Their first, released in 1976 and covering their pre-Hotel California output, is one of the best-selling albums of all time.